jerfowler/database/guide/database/query/builder.md

 ## Insert

-To create records into the database, use [DB::insert] to create an INSERT query, using `values()` to pass in the data:
+To create records in the database, use [DB::insert] to return a new [Database_Query_Builder_Insert] object.
+[DB::insert] takes two parameters, the table name and a list of columns to insert.
+Use the `values()` method to pass in the data for the columns specified:

     $query = DB::insert('users', array('username', 'password'))->values(array('fred', 'p@5sW0Rd'));